IHCantabria/SWIM_WaterBalanceModule/README.md

 Due to large file sizes (over 100 MB), the contents of the `data/` folder are not included in the repository.
 You must download the corresponding datasets from the release tag or external sources and place them in the following structure:

 - `data/` — Raw and preprocessed data files
-  - `climate/` — ERA5-Land downloads
+  - `climate/` — ERA5-Land reanalysis climate data
-  - `terrain/` — Historical GloFAS streamflow files
+  - `terrain/` — Flow direction and accumulation layers (e.g., from HydroSHEDS)
-  - `dicharge/` — Geometries for extraction and aggregation
+  - `discharge/` — Streamflow data from GloFAS and extraction geometries (points or basins)

 - `notebooks/` — Jupyter notebooks for exploratory analysis and modeling
   - `Extract_Basins.ipynb` — Delineation of watersheds using flow direction and accumulation rasters